deanstein/CinderellaCityProject/README.md

 		- Responsible for creating bespoke UI layouts, depending on the name of its host object (for example, different menus have different layouts or UI elements)
 	- FollowPathOnNavMesh.cs
 		- Responsible finding destinations and paths on a Navigation Mesh for 3D animated people
+	- FollowPlayer.cs
+		- Responsible for making an object's position match the current player's position at all times
 	- LoadAllScenesAsync.cs
 		- Used only on the Loading Screen, and responsible for loading all game Scenes into memory, before proceeding with showing the Main Menu
 		- Allows for seamless switching between eras
-	- ManageCameraEffects.cs
+	- ManageCameraActions.cs
-		- Responsible for managing active and available camera effects, like PostProcessProfiles
+		- Responsible for managing camera actions, including taking screenshots and applying effects
 	- ManageFPSControllers.cs
 		- Responsible for managing the location, rotation, and behavior of FPS Controllers (player) in Scenes
 	- ManageNPCControllers.cs